The City of Santa Fe Arts Commission has selected Valerie Rangel as the fourth city historian.

-The City Historian will serve for 12 months, starting from the date of appointment.
+The City Historian will serve for 12 months, starting from the appointment date.
 If the City Historian cannot fulfill their contract due to extended illness, relocation, or other circumstances, the City may appoint a new City Historian based on previous nominations to fill the remainder of the term.

 The City Historian will be required to enter into a professional services agreement with the City and obtain the New Mexico CRS number, City of Santa Fe Business Registration, and applicable insurance coverage.

 The City retains a license to publish and distribute the content created as part of the City Historian program for noncommercial purposes, including but not limited to use in city-related advertising, brochures, media, publicity, catalogs, or other similar publications.

 The City Historian must abide by the City Historian's Code of Conduct.

 Becoming City Historian

 Individuals interested in the position of City Historian shall submit the following by the published deadline:

 - Letter of interest stating the individual's qualifications, why they should be considered, a description of their interest, and a proposal for fulfilling the duties.

 - Resume/curriculum vitae

 - Links to websites, publications, social media, and video content serves as examples of the individual's engagement in public history or cultural work.

 An advisory group consisting of individuals representing a variety of constituencies and expertise will review all applications and make a recommendation for an appointment.
 The appointment is not final until approved by the Governing Body.

 The panel will evaluate all eligible nominations based on the following: